Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 <p align ="center">
   <img  src="Resources/Kernel.png">
 </p>
+3. Number of multiplication operations while convolution using 3X3 kernal to replicate the effect of a bigger size kernal is lesser in comparision to bigger kernals.
+<br/> If image size is 1004X1004, Continuing on the example shown in point 2
+<br/> Number of Multiplication operations while using 5X5 kernal -> 1000 * 1000 * 25 -> 25000000 operations.
+<br/> Number of Multiplication operations while using 3X3 kernal -> 1002 * 1002 * 9 + 1000 * 1000 * 9 -> 18036036 operations.

-3. In recent time there are hardware’s which are accelerated for 3X3 kernel operations.
+4. In recent time there are hardware’s which are accelerated for 3X3 kernel operations.

 ### 3. How many times to we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...) ###